vitorsanto/Challenges/rest_application/sportsbook/README.rst

 Running tests
 ----------

-To run the solution locally, run the following command on the sportsbook folder; The same folder where the makefile is located:
+To run the solution's test suit, run the following command on the sportsbook folder; The same folder where the makefile is located:

 ::